luizesser/caretSDM/cran-comments.md

 documentation of the function.
 I also added a assertion to avoid the use of path=NULL.

 July 5th 2025.
 I missed some functions on the previous comment.
 Now they are addressed.

+July 9th 2025.
+After entering CRAN, the package do not passed a test check in M1mac.
+I corrected the test, since it was wrong by rounding a number to 4 digits, but expecting 3 digits as output.
+This did not worked, since it did not passed checks due to a import issue with .tif file.
+I change the test to use an object from within the package.
+I also updated the version, which was set to 1.1.0.1.